bamcis-io/AWSLambda.Common/README.md

 I recommend constructing the handler in the Lambda function's constructor so you save the latency on building the object on subsequent invocations of your function.

+### SageMaker
+Provides classes that can be used to deserialize JSON responses from SageMaker such as Linear Learner Binary Classification, K-Means, or Random Cut Forest.
+Make sure you have specified your output from the SageMaker endpoint as `application/json`.

+This is an example of converting the response from SageMaker for a Linear Learner Binary Classification prediction model.

+    LinearLearnerBinaryInferenceResponse Response = JsonConvert.DeserializeObject<LinearLearnerBinaryInferenceResponse>(Json);

 ## Revision History

+### 1.6.0
+Added SageMaker response objects.

 ### 1.5.0
 New event object and response object for Kinesis Firehose transformation events, both for records sourced from locations like S3 as well as Kinesis Streams.